-title: "The Salam Lanterns Journey: From a Gift Search to a Mission" description: "How friendship at the masjid, a young girl's search for modest gifts, and a team coming together launched a movement for Muslim girls." date: "2026-05-12" slug: "how-salam-lanterns-started" category: "Our Story" tags:
+image: "/blog/how-salam-lanterns-started-hero.webp" title: "The Salam Lanterns Journey: From a Gift Search to a Mission" description: "How one family's search for hijabi sticker books — sparked by a daughter's gift idea for her masjid friends — launched a movement for Muslim girls." date: "2026-05-12" slug: "how-salam-lanterns-started" category: "Our Story" tags:

 - Muslim girls